greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/upgrading.html.md

         export LDAPCONF=/etc/openldap/ldap.conf
         ```
     -   If Greenplum Database uses PL/Java, you might need to set or update the environment variables `JAVA_HOME` and `LD_LIBRARY_PATH` in `greenplum_path.sh`.
-    **Note:** When comparing the previous and new `greenplum_path.sh` files, be aware that installing some Greenplum Database extensions also updates the `greenplum_path.sh` file.
+    > **Note** When comparing the previous and new `greenplum_path.sh` files, be aware that installing some Greenplum Database extensions also updates the `greenplum_path.sh` file.
 The `greenplum_path.sh` from the previous release might contain updates that were the result of installing those extensions.

 8. Edit the environment of the Greenplum Database superuser \(`gpadmin`\) and make sure you are sourcing the `greenplum_path.sh` file for the new installation.
 For example change the following line in the `.bashrc` or your chosen profile file: